-Calibry scanner works with markers that are 22mm in diameter on the outside and 11mm in diameter of the inner, white circle.
+Thor3D scanners work with markers that are 22mm in diameter on the outside and 11mm in diameter of the inner, white circle.

 The most cost-effective solution is to simply print these markers on the office printer.
 Just purchase some adhesive blank labels from the nearest stationary store and print one marker per label.